PaddlePaddle/docs/doc/fluid/advanced_usage/paddle_slim/paddle_slim_en.md

 As **figure 1** shows, the top purple module is the user interface.
 When calling the model compression function in Python scripts, we only need to construct a Compressor object.
 Please refer to [Documentation](https://github.com/PaddlePaddle/models/blob/develop/PaddleSlim/docs/usage.md) for more details.

 We call every compression algorithms compression strategies, which are called during the process of training models iteratively to complete model compression, as is shown in **figure 2**.
-The logic is packaged in the tool for model compression, and users only need to provide network structures, data and optimizers for model training.
+The logic is packaged in the toolset for model compression, and users only need to provide network structures, data and optimizers for model training.
 Please refer to [Use Document](https://github.com/PaddlePaddle/models/blob/develop/PaddleSlim/docs/usage.md) for more details.

 <p align="center">
 <img src="https://github.com/PaddlePaddle/models/blob/develop/PaddleSlim/docs/images/framework_1.png?raw=true" height=255 width=646 hspace='10'/> <br />